smalllinzi/hello-world/README.md

 This repository is built step by step in th etutorial.

-learn vim for the last time!
+learn vim for the last time!.
-windows 11!
+windows 11!.
+It now includes steps for Github.